hendrikmaus/helm-templexer/README.md

 Configuration can be provided as YAML format.

-> All paths are evaluated relative to the configuration file during execution.
+All paths are evaluated relative to the configuration file during execution.

+> Looking for schema `v1`?
+Please see [helm-templexer 1.x](https://github.com/hendrikmaus/helm-templexer/tree/v1).

 | **Parameter**        | **Description**                                                                                                                                                                                                                                                                    | **Condition** | **Default** | **Example**                          |
 |----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-------------:|-------------|--------------------------------------|